Business-Brio/MIT_Open_license/business_brio/percentile_significance/README.md

 N.B: 'df' is the name of the dataframe having columns "machine", "cycle\_time".

+**Inference:
-From the p-value we will accept null hypothesis (with confidence interval of 95%).
+From the above p-value we will accept null hypothesis (with confidence interval of 95%).
 So, the two groups of machine (Mac\_A, Mac\_B) has no significant impact on cycle time.

-For mathematical concepts read this section:
+For statistical evidence read this section:

 Actually this p-value of the exact fisher’s test is valid for the following hypothesis: